kvutien/Project-Machu_Picchu_White_Paper_Tutorial2023/README_4.md

 ## 2.8	What have we learned?
 -	We know how to manually deploy a smart contract and exercise the functions of this contract.
--	We know that Remix includes a welcome feature of Hardhat to print out contents of Solidity variables from smart contracts, `console.sol`.
+-	We know that Remix includes a welcome feature of Hardhat to print out contents of Solidity variables from inside smart contracts, `console.sol`.
 -	We know that to exercise contracts Remix has 15 accounts pre-filled with 100 ETH each.
 Each time we do a transaction we spend some, except when calling `view` or `pure` functions.
+- We learned the notion of "signer" of a transaction.
+We know how to choose which of the 15 pre-built accounts of Remix to sign, to execute a transaction and pay for it.
 -	We know that Remix generates a button for each function of a smart contract, along with input fields when the function needs parameters
 -	We know that blue buttons are for functions that don't modify the state of the contract, orange buttons are for functions that change the state but don't receive ETH and red buttons for those that receive ETH (are `payable`).
--	We know how to choose which of the 15 pre-built accounts of Remix to execute a transaction and pay for it.

 After a very elementary smart contract (the contract `1_Storage.sol`) that simply changes internal state, we have met a function that includes a `modifier` and a `constructor` (the contract `2_Owner.sol`).

 In the next step, we'll see a contract that implements some trusted business logic and starts to be somewhat useful, the voting contract `3_Ballot.sol`.

 After that we are ready to change gears and build token-handling contracts, with the help of public libraries.
 After learning this, we can conclude the Solidity part of this tutorial by building Machu Picchu core.
-Remains to build the React frontend to finish this full-stack tutorial.
+It remains to build the React frontend to finish this full-stack tutorial.

 *--> more to come*